sonic2kk/steamtinkerlaunch/README.md

 ### Manual Installation:
 If **stl** is not in your package management yet, just `sudo make install`

+**stl** depends on several other programs which need to be installed as well.
+Check the [Requirements](Requirements) below or read the [Installation wiki](https://github.com/frostworx/steamtinkerlaunch/wiki/Installation)

 ## Press
 Several great people already mentioned **stl** on their platforms/channels.